Influencer marketing is all the rage.

 In this article, we will help you understand different metrics to calculate influencer marketing ROI and how to show results that’ll make you get desired funding from your stakeholders.

-Why has the importance of measuring influencer marketing ROI gone up recently?
+Importance of measuring influencer marketing ROI

 With an increasing number of macro, micro, and even nano influencers, there is no denying that buzz to collaborate with them is higher than ever.